telefonicaid/fiware-sth-comet/README.md

 /opt/sth
 ├── conf
-│   └── <empty> Here we configure instances
+│   └── <empty> Here is where instances are configured ├── node_modules
-├── node_modules
 │   └── <node modules directory structure and files>
 ├── package.json